nephila/djangocms-blog/docs/features.rst

 Such a content link could be a featured video, a podcast episode or just a link to an image, or any content you deem important for the blog entry.

-If no main image is assigned to the blog, djangocms will try to see if it can gereate an image and/or thumbnail from the link.
-To this end it uses regular expressions that will for example turn a YouTube video url into an url for a still or thumbnail.
+If no main image is assigned to the blog, djangocms will try to see if it can generate an image and/or thumbnail from the link.
 An audiofile url might be turned into a link for album art or image of the podcast narrator.
-Default settings will only return stills for YouTube videos and jpeg, png and tiff images.
-See :ref:`settings` for more information on how to configure this feature.
+This feature is currently available for images (jpeg, tiff nad png), YouTube videos, Vimeo videos and Soundcloud.
+The use of Soundcloud requires ``SOUNDCLOUD_APIKEY`` to be set in the project's ``settings.py``.
+If not set, djangocms-blog will use a public API key that might be restricted in terms of allowed accesses.

 The content link can be accessed in the templates by ``post.content_link_url``.
-If set ``post.content_link_image_url`` will return the url of the assigned image and ``post.content_link_thumbnail_url`` will return if the corresponding thumbnail.
+If set ``post.content_link_image`` will return the url of the assigned image and ``post.content_link_thumbnail`` will return if the corresponding thumbnail.
 This allows template editors to implement different actions on template level, e.g. a light box for video viewing or an audio player for podcast entries.